Applications will be accepted until: 12:00 noon on Friday, March 13, 2020

 All HFA tenured and tenure-track faculty members may apply.

 Faculty members who apply for HFA subvention must first submit a proposal to the University’s subvention program (deadline: Friday, January 17, 2020).
-Although applicants for university subvention may not learn if they will receive support prior to the HFA subvention deadline, they should be aware that the disposition of a university subvention application will be taken into consideration in the review of college subvention support requests.
+Although applicants for university subvention may not learn if they will receive support prior to the HFA subvention deadline, they should be aware that the disposition of a university subvention application will be taken into consideration.

-The College of Humanities and Fine Arts follows University practice and will not fund expenses for routine author activities, such as indexing, proofreading, copy editing, purchasing copies, etc.
+The College of Humanities and Fine Arts follows University practice and will not fund expenses for translation and routine author activities such as indexing, proofreading, copy editing, purchasing copies, etc.

 Complete the Subvention Grant online application.